Thesis and Dissertation Submission

 - Hours: Monday-Friday, 8:00 a.m. - 4:45 p.m.
 [Other times may be arranged by appointment]

-- Bring the items listed above, along with payment, to the service desk for directions.
+- Bring the items listed in the above link, along with payment, to the service desk for directions.

 - The format of any thesis or dissertation is reviewed by one’s advisor and must follow the standards found in the Thesis Manual.

 - Download this Drexel University logo to use in your thesis or dissertation.

 - The Graduate College has required forms and other useful information.

 - Remember to apply for your degree online via Drexel One at the beginning of the term in which you plan to earn your degree.
 (The dates and timelines are post by Drexel Central each year.)